Motor Maids: History

-Dot Robinson

-Dot Robinson was born April 22, 1912 in Australia.
-James Goulding, Robinson's father, was a motorcyclist who worked as a sidecar designer and an amateur racer.
-When Robinson was about six years old her father moved him and his family to the United States in 1918 in hopes to expand his sidecar designing business.
-Robinson was almost destined to ride a motorcycle because Robinson's father was into the business and ran a motorcycle dealership, so at a young age Robinson became well acquainted with operating a bike.
-In high school Dot met her future husband Earl who she would eventually marry in 1931 and together they partook in multiple races.
-Dot entered herself in a Jack Pine National Endurance Championship in 1934, and by 1940 she won Jack Pine and became known as the first woman to win an AMA national competition.
-In 1935 Harley-Davidson asked Dot and her high school sweetheart, Earl, to run a dealership.
-Shortly after Davidson requested they help him by opening a dealership the Robinsons moved to Detroit where they operated a successful Harley-Davidson dealership until 1971.
-Linda Dugeau and Dot Robinson met in 1940 at the Laconia national and within months the Motor Maids organization was in full motion.
-Dot was president of the organization and Linda secretary of the organization.
-The motorcyclist image was always black with leather until Dot Robinson changed the attire allowing women to continue to have their femininity.
-Robinson was always seen as a very classy lady and she wanted all women who were included in her organization to have the same image.
-The change Dot made the attire of her organization made a statement of empowerment while still feminine.
-When the Robinsons retired from the dealership in 1971 they begin to travel together by motorcycle until Earl died I 1996.
-Even after Dot's husband died she continued to ride and explore until 1998 when a knee replacement slowed her down, and on October 8, 1999 Dot Robinson died at age 87.
+Motor Maids founder Dot Goulding was born April 22, 1912, in Australia.
+Her father, James Goulding, was a motorcyclist who worked as a sidecar designer and an amateur racer.
+In 1918, when Dot was about six years old, her father moved the family to the United States in the hope of expanding his sidecar designing business.
+He ran a motorcycle dealership, so at a young age Dot became well acquainted with operating a bike.
+In high school she met her future husband Earl Robinson, who she would eventually marry in 1931.
+Together they took part in multiple races.
+Dot entered herself in a Jack Pine National Endurance Championship in 1934.
+By 1940 she had won Jack Pine and became known as the first woman to win an AMA national competition.

+In 1935 Harley-Davidson asked Dot and Earl, to run a dealership.
+The Robinsons moved to Detroit where they operated a successful Harley-Davidson dealership until 1971.
+Motor Maids co-founder Linda Dugeau and Dot Robinson met in 1940 at the Laconia national and within months the Motor Maids organization was in full motion.
+When the Robinsons retired from the dealership in 1971, they begin to travel together by motorcycle until Earl died in 1996.
+Dot continued to ride and explore until 1998 when a knee replacement slowed her down.
+Robinson died on October 8, 1999, age 87.

 Motor Maids organizations and charities

-Motor maids are not only just a women's bike group that ride together, they are also a big part of the community.
-They participate in the community and help charities and other groups such as breast cancer awareness.
-They are part of many dinners, showings and conventions to promote their group and help others.
-On their website it lays out all of their up-and-coming events showing that they are a large part of the community.
-An example of their support in the community was a group putting together and hosting a bike night for a fellow friend with breast cancer.
-They helped raise money for someone in the community.